mfsjr/manifold-dx/README.md

 	4. Our HOC has generic api's for populating the map as well.

 	5. If you're not getting the updates you expect after dispatching an action, just look at the map.
+3. State changes are performed by pure, invertible functions, so we can undo and redo actions easily.
+  1. Updates can be inverted by updating with the previous value
+  2. Inserts can be inverted by deletions
+  3. Deletions can be inverted by insertions

 ### Key Features
 - Predictable, synchronous single-store state management using pure invertible functions,